Ezra & Esther Lesson 5

 When a king captured a nation, he would take that nation’s idols and religious objects to his own capital to symbolize the victory of his gods over the gods of those he had conquered.

-Hezekiah had displayed the temple articles to Babylonian emissaries one century before Nebuchadnezzar took them.
+And when had that been foretold?
+Hezekiah had displayed the temple articles to Babylonian emissaries a hundred years before Nebuchadnezzar took them.

 Before we read further, does this seem like a smart thing for Hezekiah to have done?
 No, and Isaiah is quick to tell him so.